atomicwest/PacManVR/README.md

 Development in Unity/C#

 #### [Betas available](/Builds)
-The second beta has now been released and has sound enabled.
+Betas have now been released and has sound enabled.
 The release is for Android only, but an iOS version can be built with the scripts on this repo if you have Unity and the necessary SDKs.
 A more detailed walkthrough of the project, how the Unity scenes